Advising & Support

 Your academic advisor is always your first stop when dealing with any type of academic struggle.
 Make an appointment with an IB advisor.

-Illinois Remote: Resources to help navigate Remote Learning.
+Illinois Remote: Resources to help navigate Online Learning.

 LAS Success Workshops: The College of LAS offers the LAS Success Workshop Series to support students’ academic, personal, and professional development.